FuelLabs/sway-libs/libs/queue/SPECIFICATION.md

 ### `dequeue()`

-- Removes an element from the `Queue`
+- Removes an item from the `Queue`

 ### `peek()`